SimonGB/corryvreckan-simons-fun-zone/src/modules/AnalysisEfficiency/README.md

   * Histograms of the row and column difference of the matched and non-matched track time to the previous track
   * Histograms of the time difference of a matched (non-matched) cluster to a previous hit (not matter if noise or track)
   * Distribution of cluster-track distances

+* Fake rate plots (if enabled):
+  * Number of fake pixels per event as histogram, map, and as function of time.
+  * Number of fake clusters per event as histogram.
+  * Pixel and cluster charge distributions for fake pixels and clusters.
+  * Cluster size of fake clusters as histogram.

 * Other:
   * Value of total efficiency as `TEfficiency` including (asymmetric) error bars (total and restricted to in-pixel ROI)